joshualee/cs262_final_project/README.md

 Ontop of this framework, we have built two simple applications:

+#### Console Communicator

+A console line application that provides a simple interface to send messages to other clients.
+Clients can also eavesdrop on other clients, simulating an attacker who is listening to the wire.

 #### E-voting

 Distributed electronic voting allows n parties to all vote on a ballot in such a manner that no party learns anything from seeing all the encrypted ballots, except the result of the vote (in particular each party cannot learn any other party’s vote).
 This property has obvious privacy advantages which can be especially important for sensitive votes.

 Our application allows the server to start a vote by specifying a ballot.
-Clients are then able to vote in favor or against the ballot and the result is securely computed.
+Clients are then able to vote for or against the ballot and the result is securely computed.
 Each client is also given each other client's public communication, giving other clients a chance to break the evoting protocol.

-#### Console Communicator

-A console line application that provides a simple interface to send messages to other clients.
-Clients can also eavesdrop on other clients, simulating an attacker who is listening to the wire.

 Authors
 -------